 As Executive Officer, Deborah undertakes work associated with school finances and oversees the operation of the school's administration.
 Deborah also coordinates Jen's appointments and is a useful first-point-of-contact for many school matters.
 Deborah is also the Board of Trustees' secretary.

 Vicky Caswell has two main roles in the school: clerical support with key responsibility for pupil records, and school librarian with responsibility for overall management of the library collection.
-If a job needs doing, this is the lady to see - thorough, efficient and effective, with a fabulous sense of humour!
+If a job needs doing, this is the lady to see - thorough, efficient and effective.
+Mrs Caswell is known for her fabulous sense of humour!

 Sally Marett is our school physical education specialist, providing specially designed programmes for all classes.
 Programmes include skill development, problem solving, and cooperative activities for older children.
-Sally also coordinates our school sports teams, providing support to coaches and weekly draws for parents.
+Miss Marett also coordinates our school sports teams, providing support to coaches and weekly draws for parents.

 Jim Christensen is our caretaker ensuring that the school is safe, tidy and well-presented for our children and staff.